Income assistance benefits in British Columbia are available to residents who need financial help and have no other resources to cover basic needs.

 You have up to 20 days after a decision is made to file a reconsideration request.
 Contact your local office or call 1-866-866-0800 for the form.

-If you do not agree with the outcome following a reconsideration, you can file an appeal.
+If you disagree with the outcome following a reconsideration, you can file an appeal.

 Income assistance and disability payments were increased in the 2021 budget, with a hike of $175 per month.